House Tornado

-House Tornado is an album by the alternative rock band Throwing Muses.
+House Tornado is the second studio album by the alternative rock band Throwing Muses.
 Produced by Gary Smith and engineered by Paul Q. Kolderie, it was recorded at Fort Apache Studios in Cambridge, MA.
 The album was released in 1988 internationally on the 4AD label, except in the United States, where it was released by Sire Records.
 Sire used a different album cover for its release, as the label was putting a strong promotional push behind the band, and label executives favored a picture of the band over the collage featured on the 4AD release.